-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+(Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2022
+For the quarterly period ended September 30, 2022

-OR \Box TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the tra nnsition period fromto Commission File Number 001-39138 (Exact 1 JASPER THERAPEUTICS, INC. name of registrant as specified in its cha arter) Delaware 84-2984849 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 2200 Bridge Pkwy Suite #102 Redwood City, CA 94065 (Address of Principal Executive Offices s) (Zip Code) (650) 549-1400 ant's telephone number, including area registered pursuant to Section 12(b) of · Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Voting Common Stock, par value \$0.0001 per share JSPR The Nasdaq Stock Market LLC Redeemable Warrants, each whole warrant exercisable for one share of Voting Common Stock at an exercise price of \$11.50 JSPRW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant: (1) has 1934 during the preceding 12 months (or for such shorter prequirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has sub Regulation S-T (\S 232.405 of this chapter) during the precefiles).
-Yes \boxtimes No \square ta File required to be submitted pursuant to Rule 405 of d that the registrant was required to submit such Indicate by check mark whether the registrant is a large an emerging growth company.
-See the definitions of "large company" in Rule 12b-2 of the Exchange Act: Large accelerated filer \Box Accelerated filer Non-accelerated filer ⊠ Smaller reporting o Emerging growth o If an emerging growth company, indicate by check manew or revised financial accounting standards provided pu Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12b-2 of th ne Exchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of t he issuer's classes of common stock, as of the latest practicable date: Number of Shares Outstanding Class as of August 1, 2022 Voting Common Stock, \$0.0001 par value Non-Voting Common Stock, \$0.0001 par va 36,687,133 1,296,022
+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-39138

+(Exact name of registrant as specified in its charter)

+Delaware 84-2984849 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 2200 Bridge Pkwy Suite #102 Redwood City, CA 94065 (Address of Principal Executive Offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act

+Name of Each Exchange on Title of Each Class Trading Symbol Which Registered Voting Common Stock, par value \$0.0001 per share JSPR The Nasdaq Stock Market LLC Redeemable Warrants, each whole warrant exercisable for one share of Voting Common Stock at an exercise price of \$11.50 JSPRW The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \times

+Emerging growth company \times

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date:

+Class Number of Shares Outstanding as of November 7, 2022 Voting Common Stock, \$0.0001 par value 37,073,346 Non-Voting Common Stock, \$0.0001 par value 911,022

-JASPER THERAPEUTICS, INC. FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2022
+JASPER THERAPEUTICS, INC. FORM 10-Q FOR THE QUARTERLY PERIOD ENDED SEPTEMBER 30, 2022